TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4SBC/Fly_Gemini/fly_gemini_general.md

 ### Driver Diag Pin

 The driver diag pin is used for sensorless homing and stall detection.
-The Fly-Gemini **does not** have a way of disabling the diag pin as it is designed to be used with [Fly-2209 drivers](https://www.aliexpress.com/item/1005001877899893.html) which have a switch on the underside of them for disabling the diag pin.
+The Fly-Gemini-V1 **does not** have a way of disabling the diag pin as it is designed to be used with [Fly-2209 drivers](https://www.aliexpress.com/item/1005001877899893.html) which have a switch on the underside of them for disabling the diag pin.
 If you plan on using endstops rather than sensorless homing and do not have the Fly-2209 drivers, you need to bend or remove the diag pin.

 ### Fan Mosfets

-The Fly-Gemini fan mosfets are replaceable.
+The Fly-Gemini-V1 fan mosfets are replaceable.
 Each mosfet (VS3622e) controls two of the fan outputs.
 The orientation that the fan mostfet is plugged into the board doesn't matter.

-{% include image.html file="fly_gemini_fan_mosfet.png" alt="Fly-Gemini Fan Mosfet" caption="Fly-Gemini Fan Mosfet" %}
+{% include image.html file="fly_gemini_fan_mosfet.png" alt="Fly-Gemini-V1 Fan Mosfet" caption="Fly-Gemini-V1 Fan Mosfet" %}

 ### Fan Voltage

 The fan voltage can be set using jumpers to either 5v, 12v and Vin.
 Set them as shown below.

-{% include image.html file="fly_gemini_fan_voltage.png" alt="Fly-Gemini Fan Voltage" caption="Fly-Gemini Fan Voltage" %}
+{% include image.html file="fly_gemini_fan_voltage.png" alt="Fly-Gemini-V1 Fan Voltage" caption="Fly-Gemini-V1 Fan Voltage" %}

 {% include important.html content="Fan2's voltage is also controlled by the above jumper and is not just Vin." %}